ultimosparc/lfcs_exam/Networking.md

     nmcli con mod con-name ipv4.method manual                          //Change the method from static IP to DHCP nmcli con del "connectionname"                                  //Delete a connection

-packet filtering (iptables, no firewalld since it’s not related to RHEL)

-Configurations
-file 	purpose
-id_rsa.pub 	default public key id_rsa 	default private ky authorized_keys 	list of identities who can login in this host known_hosts 	trusted hosts (public keys) config 	ssh client config

-ssh-keygen is to generate identity keys.

-festlegen von statischen Ips.
-DNS, FQDN und Gateways wäre möglich ip as / nmtui

-to start automatically at boot (using systemctl

-Start, stop, and check the status of network services

-rerouting pakete an eine neue Ipadresse die man erstellt hat

 _Implement packet filtering_

-![2021-02-14 15_41_05-lfcs_Networking md at master · ultimosparc_lfcs](https://user-images.githubusercontent.com/15387251/107879777-3457e200-6edb-11eb-929a-31bb0fae24e9.png)

-    The firewall is managed by Kernel

-    The kernel firewall functionality is Netfilter
+Daten werden in Pakete zerlegt und über das Netzwerk geschickt. Über eine sogenannte Firewall kann das Senden und Empfangen von Paketen bei einer Maschine gesteuert werden.
+Der Filter liest the header of each data packet that attempts to pass through it.
+Then, it filters the packet by taking the required action based on rules that have been previously defined.
+The firewall is managed by Kernel.
+The kernel firewall functionality is Netfilter.
+Netfilter will process information that will enter and will exit from system

-    Netfilter will process information that will enter and will exit from system For this it has two tables of rules called chains:
-            INPUT that contains rules applied to packets that enter in the system OUTPUT that contains rules applied to packets that leave the system

-    Another chain can be used if system is configured as router: FORWARD

-    Finally there are other two chains: PREROUTING, POSTROUTING
+For this it has two tables of rules called chains: INPUT that contains rules applied to packets that enter in the system and OUTPUT that contains rules applied to packets that leave the system.
+Another chain can be used if system is configured as router: FORWARD.
+Finally there are other two chains: PREROUTING, POSTROUTING.

-    Picture show the order with which the various chains are valued.
-The arrows indicate the route of the packages:
-        Incoming packets are generated from the outside Outgoing packets are either generated by an application or are packets in transit

 The rules inside chains are evaluated in an orderly way.
 When a rule match the other rules are skipped If no rules match, default policy will be applied Default policy:
-                ACCEPT: the packet will be accepted and it will continue its path through the chains
-                DROP: the packet will be rejected

-    The utility to manage firewall is iptables

-    iptables will create rules for chains that will be processed in an orderly way

-    firewalld is a service that use iptables to manage firewalls rules

-    firewall-cmd is the command to manage firewalld
+ACCEPT: the packet will be accepted and it will continue its path through the chains DROP: the packet will be rejected.
+The utility to manage firewall is iptables iptables will create rules for chains that will be processed in an orderly way firewalld is a service that use iptables to manage firewalls rules firewall-cmd is the command to manage firewalld.

-Firewalld
+![2021-02-14 15_41_05-lfcs_Networking md at master · ultimosparc_lfcs](https://user-images.githubusercontent.com/15387251/107879777-3457e200-6edb-11eb-929a-31bb0fae24e9.png)

+    firewalld --> iptable --> Kernel --> Netfilter; firewall-cmd --> firewalld
-    firewalld is enabled by default in CentOS

-    It works with zone, public is default zone

-    The zone is applied to an interface
-        The idea is that we can have safe zone, e.g. bound to an internal interface, and unsafe zone, e.g. bound to external interfaces internet facing
+firewalld is enabled by default in CentOS It works with zone, public is default zone The zone is applied to an interface The idea is that we can have safe zone, e.g. bound to an internal interface, and unsafe zone, e.g. bound to external interfaces internet facing.
+Einige Befehle:

     firewall-cmd --list-all show current configuration
         services -> service that are allowed to use interface